fralau/mkdocs-mermaid2-plugin/webdoc/docs/tips.md

     Variables are **not** part of the Mermaid specification.
 The Macros plugin simply expands the variables in the Markdown page, so that the result is a standard Mermaid diagram.

-    The same variables can be used in any part of the page, outside of Mermaid diagrams.

 Declare the plugins in the config file, in that order: